Nicky-muindi/alx-backend-user-data/0x00-personal_data/README.md

 + [x] [0.
 Regex-ing](./filtered_logger.py)

-   +Write a function called filter_datum that returns the log message obfuscated:
+   + Write a function called filter_datum that returns the log message obfuscated:

    * Arguments:
       + fields: a list of strings representing all fields to obfuscate